 The curves, both the luma curve and the RGB curves, needed to be tuned to produce more depth and tonality to the colors for a more analog, less digital look.

 The color curves were heavily manipulated to add some stronger colors in the different tonal ranges.
-Some looks like the Core II have cooler colors in the shadows with more warm colors in the highlights which is a popular look in cinema.
+Some looks, like the Core II have cooler colors in the shadows with more warm colors in the highlights which is a popular look in cinema.

 To add the final touches, even the grain presets have been meticulously designed to give as much of an analog look as possible.
 There are several different ways of tuning the grain by adjusting the roughness, the size, and the amount and different formulas produce dramatically different results.

-The looks come set with pretty high contrast and saturation by default because they have been designed around older retro lenses or less expensive lenses that tend to not have a lot of contrast or saturation.
+If you’re using modern lenses, the looks come set with pretty high contrast and saturation by default because they have been designed around older retro lenses or less expensive lenses that tend to not have a lot of contrast or saturation.
 If you’re using very high-end lenses that produce a lot of contrast & saturation, you may find that you need to reduce the contrast or saturation sometimes.